 - The OCI is run under the auspices of the Linux Foundation.
-It is intended to be lightweight, with three layers of leadership: The Technical Leadership, a Technical Oversight Board, and the Linux Foundation itself.
+It is intended to be lightweight, with three layers of leadership: The Trademark Board (TB), Technical Leadership (TDC) and a Technical Oversight Board (TOB).

-- The most important functions are done by the Technical Leadership of the project, who are the maintainers of OCI (described above).
+- The most important functions are done by the Technical Leadership (TDC) of the project, who are the contributors and maintainers of OCI.

-- There will be a technical oversight board (TOB), composed of vendor-neutral individuals who will provide oversight of the technical leadership and serve as a point of appeal.
+- There is a Technical Oversight Board (TOB), composed of vendor-neutral individuals who provide oversight of the technical leadership and serve as a point of appeal.
 But, it is assumed that the technical leadership will do the right thing.
 We are not creating a structure for sponsors of the project to pay for the right to influence the technical direction of the project.
 Influence comes through code contribution.

 - Setting policies for trademark enforcement